yikouniao/stt/README.md

-# stt
+# STT
-Single target tracking with a yaan pan-and-tilt camera and maybe a quadrotor later
+Single target tracking with a yaan pan-and-tilt camera and maybe a quadrotor later.